Stories in the Stones: How to Read a Gravestone With Dr. Elise M. Ciregna

 Course Description

 Have you ever wondered why certain gravestones and funerary monuments look the way they do?
-In this course, Dr. Elise M. Ciregna will explore how to decipher the stories in these stones, drawing from a foundational knowledge of cemeteries and material culture.
+In this course, Dr. Elise M. Ciregna will explore how to “read” stones, drawing from a foundational knowledge of cemeteries and material culture.
 Over the course of four sessions, we’ll trace the history of burying grounds, cemeteries, and gravestones in the United States, focusing on a different period of American history each week.
-We’ll cover Puritan and Colonial practice and African American burying grounds through to the impact of cremation on contemporary American burial practice.
-In between, we’ll touch upon the advent of the garden cemetery movement, the 19th century romance of cemeteries, the cemetery beautiful movement of the early 20th century, and the 20th century changes in cemetery management—looking at common motifs and stone cutting techniques as we go.
-By the end of this course, you’ll have the tools to engage with gravestones in a new way, the foundations for doing genealogical research, as well as a new lens through which to understand American society, culture, and values through time.
+We’ll cover Puritan and Colonial burying grounds through to the impact of cremation on contemporary American burial practice.
+As we go, we’ll touch upon a number of related topics, including common motifs and symbology, African American burying grounds, the advent of the rural cemetery movement in the 19th century, the lawn park and memorial park models, the cemetery beautiful movement of the early 20th century, and 20th century changes in cemetery management—each of which impacted the types of gravestones, tombs, monuments and markers we see today.
+By the end of this course, you’ll have the tools to engage with gravestones in a new way, the foundations for doing genealogical research, as well as a new lens through which to understand American society, history, culture, and values through time.

 Syllabus at a Glance

-This course includes four total sessions, each lasting for two hours.
+This course includes four total sessions, each lasting for two hours on four consecutive Saturdays beginning September 28.

-Session 2 (Saturday, 1/27, 3–5 PM ET): The Nineteenth Century The Rural Cemetery Movement and the Age of Marble
+Session 2 (Saturday, 10/5, **4–6 PM ET**): The Nineteenth Century and the Rural Cemetery Movement

 Between Sessions